"Residents can help provide safer working conditions for our workforce by following these best practices:

 Note: Bag regular trash but keep recyclables loose!

-This is a great article for famlies that might get the virus. https://fairfaxcountyemergency.wpcomstaging.com/2020/09/14/people-fighting-the-pandemic-in-fairfax-shakiba-kovacs-community-health-worker/
+Need Help if you get the Covid-19 Virus?
+View this article.
+This is a great article for families that might get the virus. https://fairfaxcountyemergency.wpcomstaging.com/2020/09/14/people-fighting-the-pandemic-in-fairfax-shakiba-kovacs-community-health-worker/

 Please be aware, in Fairfax County, you are not allowed to park on the hard surfacehttps://fairfaxcountyemergency.wpcomstaging.com/2020/09/14/people-fighting-the-pandemic-in-fairfax-shakiba-kovacs-community-health-worker/